 An ophthalmologist would have to approve treatment for someone with a retinal disorder because it can damage the eyes.
 Light exposure can also lower the threshold for seizures in those with seizure disorder.
 And it can sometimes set off manic episodes for someone who has bipolar disorder.

 If you feel like your sleep schedule is out of whack, talk to your physician.
-He or she can help sort out what’s going on and whether you need treatment.
+They can help sort out what’s going on and whether you need treatment.